 Omniscope offers a comprehensive solution by enabling the creation of multiple data validation rules and automating transformation processes within a unified environment.

-• Data value issues: duplications, missing or data out of range
+- Data value issues: duplications, missing values, or data that is out of range

-• Identifying anomalies – visual, mechanical or analytical approach
+- Identifying anomalies – visual, mechanical, or analytical approaches

 Diagnostic phase

-Every block in Omniscope workflow area will allow you to preview the data (even before the whole dataset is loaded), sort it by clicking on the column header and view the value distribution in a preview chart for each individual field.
+Every block in the Omniscope workflow area allows you to preview the data (even before the entire dataset is loaded), sort it by clicking on the column header, and view its value distribution in a preview chart for each individual field.

-This will help you to monitor effects of the transformations at every step of the process.
+This helps you monitor the effects of transformations at every step of the process.

-We wold recommend you to start your data modelling with visual discovery and to explore the dataset in its raw state, even before you start working on it.
+We would recommend starting your data modelling with visual discovery and exploring the dataset in its raw state before working on it.

 Data profiler - visual data exploration for quick diagnostics

-Plug your data source into a Report block (make sure to pick the 'Data discovery' report template) to instantly access the combination of macro and micro insight: Fields view data profiler complemented by filters and granular data table.
+Connect your data source to a Report block (be sure to select the 'Data Discovery' report template) to instantly access a combination of macro and micro insights: the Fields View data profiler, complemented by filters and a granular data table.

 Let the exploration begin!

-Zooming in and out of the dataset, focusing on a particular subset is easy by using filtering, selection and move/ keep buttons.
-Navigate quickly through the data and decide which fields and values require attention.
-The findings should give you an idea which operations are needed in the workflow schema, to deal with any issues identified through exploration.
+Zooming in and out of the dataset and focusing on a particular subset is easy using filtering, selection, and the move/keep buttons.
+Navigate quickly through the data to decide which fields and values require attention.
+Your findings should help determine which operations are needed in the prep phase to address any issues identified during exploration.

 Plug the data into this same Report after transformation to check if you're happy with the results!